Cluster Headaches (CHs)

 People who have been diagnosed with CHs are usually treated by a type of doctors specialising in brain and nerve conditions called a neurologist.
 Those affected by CHs will require both short and long-term treatment in order to manage their headache disorder:

-- Short-term treatment for CHs focuses on reducing the pain and duration of the headache attack.
+- Short-term treatment for CHs focuses on relieving headache attacks themselves by reducing their pain and duration

 - Long-term treatment of CHs aims to reduce the frequency of headache attacks and to prolong the periods of remission between bouts.
 With effective treatment, a person affected by chronic CHs may be able to reduce the frequency of their headaches to the point at which their CH disorder becomes episodic.